tyxla/WP-Hydra/README.md

 #### Installation

+You only need to make sure that your multiple domains point to the same hosting, and to the same physical location on your hosting account.

-Simply install and activate the plugin - no additional configuration is needed.
+Once this is done, simply install and activate the plugin - no additional configuration is needed.